October 20, 2018

 Of course!
 While the cheesy goodness is something my kids absolutely go nuts over, you can use half of the amount called for in the recipe with dairy-free soy cheese or omit it all together.

-Can you make this recipe gluten-free?
+Can you make gluten-free Goulash?

 Oh yeah.
 Easy peasy.
 This goulash can be gluten-free by using your favorite gluten-free pasta.
 My favorite, without naming any brands, is corn pasta because it holds its texture best.
 Of course, you use your favorite brand.